Frequently Asked Questions

 Safety.
 All FDIC-insured savings accounts offer insurance up to $250,000.
 This means that if your FDIC-insured bank fails, the government will cover any loss up to that insured amount.
 CNote is not a bank so we do not rely on the FDIC insurance.
 BUT, the safety of your dollars is our top priority.
 CNote has three-layers of protection baked into your investment, but it is not fully insured.
 Overall, the risk of loss with CNote is considered to be low, defined by the historical performance of our community lending partners.
 To illustrate, not one of the lenders we invest in has ever lost a single dollar of investor money.
 You can read more about the Safety & Performance of CNote here.
 Part of the tradeoff in taking a small risk by investing with CNote is that you enjoy a better return compared to traditional savings accounts.
 You should consult your financial advisor and carefully consider the amount of risk you are willing to take.

 Social Impact.
-Banks are typically focused on generating returns for bank shareholders, employees and executives.
+Banks are typically focused on generating returns for bank shareholders, employees, and executives.
 At CNote, we invest 100% of your money in community lenders who are focused on improving the economic situation in the communities they serve, and with making prudent loans to small businesses they believe will succeed.
-Ultimately, this means that your dollars not only generate an economic return for you (up to 2.5%) but they also generate a social return for you as well.
-With CNote, you can see the number of jobs your money helped create, and the small businesses you’ve helped fund; you’ll have the satisfaction of knowing that your money is doing right by the world.
+Ultimately, this means that your dollars not only generate an economic return for you (2.75% or more) but they also generate a social return for you as well.
+With CNote, you can see the number of jobs your money helped create, and the small businesses you’ve helped fund—you’ll have the satisfaction of knowing that your money is doing right by the world.
 Read our 2017 Annual Impact Report to get an idea for the kind of change your money can drive.

 There is no minimum amount to open an account with CNote.
 You can start with $1 or $500,000.